kragen/peg-bootstrap/peg.md

 and I thought it would be fun to implement them and see how easy they really were.

-It turns out they can be fairly easy;
+It turns out they’re not that hard;
-this document contains a one-page PEG parser generator that generates PEG parsers in JavaScript, along with an explanation of how it works.
+this document contains a one-page PEG parser generator that generates PEG parsers in JavaScript, along with an explanation of how it works, and some example applications.
 If you’ve ever thought
-that writing a compiler was deep magic because parsing would take you way too long to understand, this should show you that writing a compiler can be simple, if you already know how to program.
+that writing a compiler was deep magic because parsing would take you way too long to understand, this should show you that writing a compiler can be simple!
+(At least,
+if you already know how to program.)

 [ford]: http://pdos.csail.mit.edu/~baford/packrat/thesis/ "Packrat Parsing: a Practical Linear-Time Algorithm with Backtracking"